 Definition.
 A totalizing flow meter can be added to a softener control system to regenerate based on the total volume of treated water.
 Demand regeneration initiates a regeneration cycle when the totalized flow applied to the bed reaches a preset quantity.
 The totalizing flow meter is reset after every regeneration.
-When the flow past the meter has accumulated to the set point, the flow meter sends an electro-mechanical signal to the softener control valve to initiate regeneration.
+When the flow past the meter has accumulated to the set point, the flow meter initiates regeneration.